Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 For more N.C. courts announcements, visit www.nccourts.gov/covid-19-coronavirus-updates.

-In Guilford County, all Superior Court matters, trials and motions scheduled through April 13 will be postponed except for first appearances and emergency situations.
-Most District Court matters except for first appearances, domestic violence and a few other limited situations also are postponed through April 13.
+In Guilford County, most Superior Court and District Court matters were suspended on March 16 through April 13.
+Click here to read the administrative order with details on changes in Guilford court operations.

-No one with coronavirus or flu-like symptoms will be allowed to enter local courthouses, and some people might be subject to limited medical screening before entry.

-Guilford County Superior Court announced March 23 that the District Court Judge's office and Clerk of Superior Court's office in Greensboro and High Point will be open only from 9 a.m. to 1 p.m. weekdays.
-Other court offices — district attorney, public defender and superior court judges — won't be open to the public but will take phone calls or emails.
+Through April 17, the District Court Judge's office and Clerk of Superior Court's office in Greensboro and High Point will be open only from 9 a.m. to 1 p.m. weekdays.
+Other court offices — district attorney, public defender and superior court judges — are closed to the public but will take phone calls and emails.
 Both courthouses will be open to the public after 1 p.m. weekdays only for criminal first appearances and juvenile hearings.
-This new schedule will remain in effect through April 17.
+Click here (and scroll down) for more details about court hours and access in Guilford County.

 Utilities